Mike Vernon (producer)

-Biography
+Life and career

-Vernon is best known as founder of the blues record label, Blue Horizon.
+Michael William Hugh Vernon was born on 20 November 1944 in Harrow, Middlesex.
+He is best known as founder of the blues record label, Blue Horizon.
 He worked at Decca Records starting in 1963, and produced the Mayall-Clapton collaboration Blues Breakers with Eric Clapton (1966).
 In 1967, Vernon produced David Bowie's debut album for Deram Records.
 In 1968 he produced Fleetwood Mac's million-selling hit single "Albatross".
 The 1971 Blue Horizon release Bring It Back Home featured Paul Kossoff and Rory Gallagher, each appearing on one track.
 Two years later, Vernon released a solo album, Moment of Madness, on Sire Records.
 He was also a member of Olympic Runners (1974–1979) and acted as producer for them.
 He was a producer and member of Rocky Sharpe and the Replays (1979–1983).
 With the Replays he sang bass under the pseudonym of Eric Rondo.
 He founded the Indigo and Code Blue record labels in the 1990s.

 In 1971, Vernon and his brother Richard opened Chipping Norton Recording Studios as the in-house studio for the Blue Horizon label.
-The studio became a commercial enterprise and operated until 1999, recording many hit singles including "Baker Street" by Gerry Rafferty, "In The Army Now" by Status Quo, "Too Shy" by Kajagoogoo, "I Should Have Known Better" by Jim Diamond, "Promise Me" by Beverley Craven, "I'm Gonna Be (500 Miles)" by the Proclaimers, "Perfect" by Fairground Attraction, "(I Just) Died in Your Arms" by Cutting Crew, "Eighteen with a Bullet" by Pete Wingfield, "Hocus Pocus" by Focus and "Bye, Bye, Baby (Baby Goodbye)" by the Bay City Rollers..
+The studio became a commercial enterprise and operated until 1999, recording many hit singles including "Baker Street" by Gerry Rafferty, "In the Army Now" by Status Quo, "Too Shy" by Kajagoogoo, "I Should Have Known Better" by Jim Diamond, "Promise Me" by Beverley Craven, "I'm Gonna Be (500 Miles)" by the Proclaimers, "Perfect" by Fairground Attraction, "(I Just) Died in Your Arms" by Cutting Crew, "Eighteen with a Bullet" by Pete Wingfield, "Hocus Pocus" by Focus and "Bye, Bye, Baby (Baby Goodbye)" by the Bay City Rollers..
 Duran Duran recorded most of their debut album Duran Duran (1981) with Colin Thurston as producer, and Radiohead recorded their 1993 debut album, Pablo Honey, including their debut single "Creep".

 Vernon came out of retirement in 2011 to produce Dani Wilde's album Shine, and the second album by the British blues prodigy, Oli Brown.
 Brown's album entitled Heads I Win, Tails You Lose was released in March 2010.

 In October 2013, Vernon was rewarded with a BASCA Gold Badge Award, in recognition of his unique contribution to music.

 On 7 September 2018, Vernon's first album on Manhaton Records, Beyond The Blue Horizon, was released.
 It featured twelve tracks, including nine new self-penned originals, and three covers from the catalogues of Brook Benton, Mose Allison and Clarence "Frogman" Henry.
 The release was supported by a European tour under the billing of 'Mike Vernon & The Mighty Combo'.
 Vernon's band, The Mighty Combo, consisted of Kid Carlos (guitar), Ian Jennings (upright bass), Matt Little (keyboards), Paul Tasker (saxophone) and Mike Hellier (drums).

 Vernon was appointed Member of the Order of the British Empire (MBE) in the 2020 Birthday Honours for services to music.
+He died after a short illness at his home in Andalusia, Spain, on 2 March 2026, at the age of 81.